“If a picture is worth 1000 words, a prototype is worth 1000 meetings.” – Tom & David Kelley

 The idiom “A picture is worth a thousand words” refers to the notion that a complex idea can be conveyed with a single still image.
 The same is the case with a prototype.
 A prototype is a clickable journey of your proposed design.

 With a prototype, it becomes easier to convey your concept and user flow to your customer before writing a single line of code.
-Getting early feedback and making updates in a prototype is more convenient and less costly as compared to making changes in an implemented system.
+Getting early feedback and making updates in a prototype is more convenient and less costly than making changes in an implemented system.

 Design can be finalized to the maximum possible extent before the implementation phase.
 A prototype cannot cover every aspect of your product, but it helps you finalize the layout and user flow.

 Make prototyping part of your design process.
-Prototypes can be used to define product enhancements and for pre-sale activities.
+A prototype is used to define product enhancements and for pre-sale activities.
 A well-defined prototype can increase your customer lead generation.

 “Without a prototype, it’s only a concept.
 It can be difficult to get a potential client to commit to the purchase of a concept.”–Steve Upton

-A big advantage of prototyping is that if it is right, you will earn the project, and if it is wrong, you will learn about things to avoid in the future.
+A big advantage of prototyping is that if it is right, you will earn the project; if it is wrong, you will learn about things to avoid.

 Thanks for reading.

-Subscribe for more related articles at UX World.
+Subscribe to more related articles on UX World.